-This recipe works with only bread flour or all purpose flour.
+This recipe also works with 100% bread flour or all purpose flour.
 I use red and yellow raisins for color.
 Be sure to reduce the heat in step 6 or the sugar will cause the bottom crust to burn.
 Always aerate your flour before measuring.
 (For the overnight method, simply switch to COOL water and let the dough rest overnight on the counter top for 10 to 12 hours). - Jenny Jones

 - 1 1/2 cups whole wheat flour